 The College's contributory retirement plan covers exempt employees.
 Participating employees contribute a minimum of 2% to a maximum of 5% of their base salary.
 The College makes a matching contribution equal to 10% of compensation up to the taxable wage base and 12% of compensation in excess of the taxable wage base.
-The College contributed \$4,899 and \$4,671, respectively, for the years ended June 30, 2015 and 2014, respectively.
+The College contributed \$5,210 and \$4,899, for the years ended June 30, 2016 and 2015, respectively.